civictechsweden/civictech.se/_hackathons/hackathon-1-en.md

 Important dates are:
 * 1 February - Deadline for registering projects
 * 24 February - Deadline for registering as participant

-## Register a project
-Do you have a project who want to do?
-Contact us to discuss the details, or register with [this form](https://digidemlab.typeform.com/to/Ko2mGm).

 The projects will have three different themes:
 * Sharing is caring: Collaborative economy, the commons and sustainable consumption.